University-of-Delaware-IT-RCI/iptracking/README.md

 ## PAM configuration

 The `pam_exec.so` module executes a program (e.g. a script) with the connection information present in the environment.
-That program is responsible for writing the connection information to the named pipe that the `iptracking-daemon` is monitoring.
+That program is responsible for writing the connection information to the socket file that the `iptracking-daemon` is monitoring.
 The events logged correspond with the management group type(s) under which the `pam_exec.so` module and program are registered:

 ```
 #%PAM-1.0